deepgram/web-next/content/blog/posts/understanding-webhooks/index.md

 ---
-title: Understanding Webhooks
+title: "Understanding Webhooks"
-description: Let's talk about why, when, and how webhooks are used in development.
+description: "Let's talk about why, when, and how webhooks are used in development."
 date: 2022-02-28
 cover: https://res.cloudinary.com/deepgram/image/upload/v1645796672/blog/2022/02/understanding-webhooks/Understanding-Webhooks%402x.jpg
 authors: